 Lastly, we need to eat with our stomachs and not our eyes.
-Discarding produce because it’s not visually appealing is an ongoing problem.
 So next time you're shopping, pick up the wonky fruits and vegetables that might not be the prettiest.
-Supermarkets have even started to mark up these ‘ugly fruits and veg’ at reduced prices to encourage consumers to purchase them - great for the environment and your wallet.
+Supermarkets have even started to mark up these ‘ugly fruits and veg’ at reduced prices - great for the environment and your wallet!
 Furthermore, when your fruit and vegetables are wilted or overripe, they can still be used - especially in soups and smoothies.
-It’s far more beneficial to the planet (and to you) for them to be turned into something nutritious and delicious, rather than wasting away in landfill.

-A good first step is to buy foods that are not heavily packaged.
-The best way to do this is by buying loose fruit and vegetables.
+A good first step is to buy foods that are not heavily packaged, for example loose fruit and vegetables.
 There are even several supermarkets now offering reusable plastic-style bags to transport these in, or you could buy your own to take to the supermarket with you.

 One last way you can reduce packaging is by buying large economy-sized products.
 These last longer and therefore don’t need to be replaced as often.
 As a result, you can reduce packaging you consume as well as working out cheaper in the long run.
 Just make sure that you really will use it all!

-Shopping seasonally reduces the need to transport non-seasonal foods from long distances.
-They are often shipped from warmer countries where they can be grown all year round.
-This often means flying food in, which produces ten times more emissions than purely road transport and 50 times more than shipping.
+Shopping seasonally reduces the need to transport non-seasonal foods from long distances - often shipped from warmer countries where they can be grown all year round.
+This frequently means flying food in, which produces ten times more emissions than purely road transport and 50 times more than shipping.

 Even when the food arrives in the country, it then has to travel to reach our supermarkets which in turn produces even more emissions.
 DEFRA estimates that food transport within the UK alone accounts for the same volume of emissions as 5.5 million cars.
 There is then even more mileage to add on top of that when we consider the distance we personally travel to buy food, which is on average several hundred miles per person a year.

-The best way to combat this problem is to prioritise seasonal food that can be bought locally.
-The first step to eating seasonally is to research what foods are seasonal to where you live and then you can purchase these accordingly.
+Research what foods are seasonal to where you live and then purchase these accordingly.
 Of course, there are always going to be some anomalies such as coffee and chocolate which are only grown in select parts of the world and don’t follow seasonal patterns.
 But there are still plenty of other seasonal food groups to focus your attention on.